rafeerahman/Anonymizer/deliverable-1/planning.md

    * **How do you prioritize tasks?**
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+Our main artifact will be a GitHub Project board linked to our repository.
+Each new task will have a corresponding ticket, with any relevant sub-steps or sub-tasks included as needed.
+We will prioritize by having a "High Priority" column on our kanban board.
+This way, task assignees know which tickets to handle first.
+Tasks will be assigned according to people's skills and availability.
+Our team members should be careful not to self-assign too much and ensure everyone is doing a fair share of work.

 #### Q10: What are the rules regarding how your team works?